-Under the terms of the U.S. Distribution Agreement, Capricor will be responsible for the conduct of the HOPE-3 trial as well as the manufacturing of deramiocel.
-Nippon Shinyaku will be responsible for the distribution of deramiocel in the United States.
-Pursuant to the U.S Distribution Agreement, Capricor received an upfront payment of \$30.0 million in the first quarter of 2022.
+Under the terms of the U.S. Distribution Agreement, Capricor will be responsible for the clinical development and manufacturing of deramiocel.
+Nippon Shinyaku and NS Pharma, Inc. (its wholly-owned U.S. subsidiary) will be responsible for the distribution of deramiocel in the United States.
+Pursuant to the U.S Distribution Agreement, Capricor received an upfront payment of \$30.0 million in 2022.
 The first milestone payment of \$10.0 million was paid upon completion of the interim futility analysis of the HOPE-3 trial whereby the outcome was determined to be not futile.
 Capricor received this milestone payment from Nippon Shinyaku in January 2024.
 Additionally, there are potential milestones totaling up to \$90.0 million leading up to and including the BLA approval.
 Further, there are various potential sales-based milestones, if commercialized, tied to the achievement of certain sales thresholds for annual net sales of deramiocel of up to \$605.0 million.
-Further, pursuant to the U.S. Distribution Agreement, Capricor has the obligation to sell commercial product to Nippon Shinyaku, subject to regulatory approval, and Capricor will have the right to receive a meaningful mid-range double-digit share of product revenue which falls between 30 and 50 percent.